acm-uiuc/til/_til/linux/install-ubuntu.md

 category: linux
 ---

-Do you want to move from Windows into a UNIX like dev envirnoment?
+Do you want to move from Windows into a UNIX like dev environment?
 Ubuntu is an easy way to get your feet wet and try out Linux.

 ## Basic Installation